Inside: Check out the best toys for toddlers – open-ended toys for kids to grow with.

 And I MUST insist you check out this option, because it is battery free.
 It’s all kid run.
-A lot of kitchens on the market are plastic and full of buttons and noises.
+A lot of kitchens on the market are full of buttons and noises.
 Not this one.
 It’s the Mary Poppins of kid kitchens (practically perfect in every way).

 I always say this: you can never have too many puzzles.
 Puzzles are amazing for teaching spatial awareness, reasoning, and problem solving.
 Why wouldn’t we want a whole lot of that?